• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 This carrot noodle pad Thai with shaved carrots is a twist on a takeout favorite.
-It’s perfectly cooked carrot noodles, bean sprouts, prawns, and egg tossed in a tasty tamarind sauce, and served with all the toppings.
+It’s perfectly cooked carrot noodles, bean sprouts, shrimp, and egg tossed in a tasty tamarind sauce, and served with all the toppings.
 It’s easy to make, and it’s ready in just 30 minutes!

 pad thai with prawns in a bowl.